tikv/client-rust/README.md

 This crate provides an easy-to-use client for [TiKV](https://github.com/tikv/tikv), a distributed, transactional key-value database written in Rust.

-This crate lets you connect to a TiKV cluster and use either a transactional or raw (simple get/put style without transactional consistency guarantees) API to access and update your data.
+This crate lets you connect to a TiKV(>= v5.0.0) cluster and use either a transactional or raw (simple get/put style without transactional consistency guarantees) API to access and update your data.

 The TiKV Rust client is an open source (Apache 2) project maintained by the TiKV Authors.
 We welcome contributions, see below for more info.